the-other-mariana/conways-game-of-life/README.md

     - Beings out of the Life patterns are detected during **each** generation and counted under 'Others' category.
     - The percentage of appearance throughout the simulation.
 Logically, this percentage is computed after all generations are counted, and therefore can be found **at the end** of the file.

-*Important: the report file reaches information until the N-1 frame, where N is the input frame*
+*Important: the report file reaches information until the N-1 frame, where N is the input frame given in -s argument.*

 ## Special Features